Grain and Equipment Storage Building

 Being boys and doing crap WAY before we think too hard about it, a bunch of us cousins/brothers decided that playing war would be way better if we actually shot at each other with our BB Guns (at least they weren’t pump pellet guns).

 So, we loaded them up with BBs and dispersed into the corn field on the back side of the farm.
 It was fun, scary and really stupid so don’t do this at home.
-We would run through the corn rows, and you could actually hear the BBs coming at you as they hit the leaves and stalks.
-This was hugely helpful.
-At least you could drop to the ground or zigzag.
+We would run fast through the corn rows, trying to dodge the BBs.
+You could hear them

 <<< This is what we believe Dave actually saw.